december garden chores

 - If I didn’t have a big fence, I’d be upping my deer-control measures right now, too, like this.

 - Are any non-weatherproof pots still sitting, shivering, out in the open?
-Are any leaves piled up but not yet shredded and inoculated with finished compost (like this) to get them started on their way to becoming future mulch or compost themselves?
+Are any leaves piled up on lawns or other less-desirable spots but not yet shredded and inoculated with finished compost (like this) to get them started on their way to becoming future mulch or compost themselves?
+(Remember: in areas where you can, let leaves lie where they fall to sustain various caterpillars and other important members of the food chain who winter in or under them.
+More on that ecological approach to leaves is here.)

 - Windy weather can make a mess, too, so out come the saw and loppers again, and off come torn or hanging branches that would flop around and cause more damage subsequent storms.

-- Quick, in case you missed it: Besides mucking out leaves, the water garden needs immediate attention and winterizing, to avoid burst plumbing and suffocated frogs and fish; here’s how.
+- Quick, in case you missed it: Besides mucking out leaves, the water garden needs immediate attention and winterizing, to avoid burst plumbing and suffocated frogs and fish and salamanders; here’s how.

 - A plan for mouse and vole protection (think: trapping, and never mothballs!) must be in place in key hiding spots.